-Early in the morning, soon after entering Bandhavgarh tiger park, we’d spotted a female tiger.
+Early in the morning, soon after entering Bandhavgarh National Park, we spotted a female tiger.
 It was the Chakradhara tigress walking through one of her meadows.
-It was still so early that it was too dark for any but the most outrageous motion-blur photography.
-The sun was still below the horizon and the tigress was nothing more than a dark shape moving through the long grass.
+It was still so early that it was way too dark for anything but the most outrageous motion-blur photography.
+The sun was still below the horizon and the tigress was nothing more than a dark shape moving silently through the long grass.

-It wasn’t long before we were joined by many more vehicles.
-Spotting the massing frenzy of metal, she halted her journey toward us.
-The tiger turned aside and entered the forest, continuing her journey inside the treeline, appearing and disappearing from view with an accompaniment of “oohs ‘n’ aarrrs” from the tourist laden jeeps.
+It wasn’t long before we were joined by many more visitors.
+Spotting the massing frenzy of metal, the tigress halted her journey toward us.
+She turned aside and entered the forest, continuing her journey inside the tree-line, appearing and disappearing from view with accompanying “oohs ‘n’ aarrrs” from the tourist laden vehicles.

-Our friend and guide, Digpal, explained that this tiger was likely to have her new litter stashed safely on the hillside of the fort and was making her way there.
+Our friend and guide, Diggy, explained that this tiger was ‘likely to have her new litter stashed safely on the hillside of the fort‘ and was making her way there.
 Park officials had heard calls from an area close to the old Bandhavgarh Fort gate.
 The tigress was therefore likely to be returning to them and needed to cross our track.

-We’d arrived very late and all but the last stragglers in the park had been in to see her.
-The last before us was a Cox & Kings guide.
+We’d arrived very late and all but the last stragglers in the park had been in to see her stripes and a flick of a tail.
+The last to view before us was Nick Garbutt, guiding for Cox & Kings.
 He said “…there’s no point, you can’t see her, let alone photograph her.
 You might as well save your money!”
-The problem was that we had already prepaid our elephant through the camp so we thought we’d might as well use it.
+The problem was that we had already prepaid our ‘elephant ride’ through the camp so we thought we’d might as well use it.

+The huge bull elephant waded into the tall grass and ambled over to another elephant that was keeping watch on the tiger’s position.
+Even when we were close enough, it still took some searching to see her through the grass.
+Their camouflage is incredible and the grass was just so dense.
 While we were gazing at her, the tigress was licking what we thought was her paw.
-Then it moved and we were suddenly aware that we were looking at a tiny tiger cub, nuzzling close to its mother’s head.
+Then it moved and we were suddenly aware that we were looking at a tiny tiger cub, nuzzling close to its mother’s massive head.
 The cub then crawled over its mother’s flank and suckled.

 In a split second, the most serene and beautiful moment we had ever shared was blown away.
 My heart was hammering.
 With that deafening roar, our elephant span around in fright and had almost thrown Jacqueline to the ground.
 The mahout tried to console us, calm us down, but I just wanted to leave.
 I felt utterly loathsome for disturbing the tigress.
 The mahout insisted that this does just happen, but I wanted out…